everledger/fabkit/README.md

 - Be sure the CA certificate and the admin credentials you are using are valid and retrievable from the script

-- You may need to enroll again the admin using username and password (try it with `./run.sh enroll`)
+- You may need to enroll again the admin using username and password (try it with `fabkit enroll`)

 - **Be sure you are using the same versions of fabric-ca both in your server and client.
 Note that IBP, at the time of writing, is using v1.1.0, so be sure your fabric-ca-client is the exact same.**